-$$\mathsf{MemSpec}(\gamma,\mathsf{id}0);\mathsf{MemSpec}(\gamma,\mathsf{id}1);\mathsf{InnerMem}(\gamma)$$
+$$MemSpec(\gamma, id_0); MemSpec(\gamma, id_1); InnerMem(\gamma)$$

-$$\operatorname{Impl}(\gamma) \Rightarrow \operatorname{Spec}(\gamma)$$
+$\operatorname{Impl}(\gamma) \Rightarrow \operatorname{Spec}(\gamma)$

-Note that when dealing with automatic verification, the difference between the two solutions may be significant since the first, in contrast to the second, involves the projecting out of internal behavior and hence a potential exponential blow-up in the size of the underlying automata.
+Note that when dealing with automatic verification, the difference between the two solutions may be significant since opposed to the second the first involves the projecting out of internal behavior and hence a potential exponential blow-up in the size of the underlying automatas.

-The full solution is written in 11 pages of FIDO code.
+The full solution is written in 11 pages of Fido code.
 All the formulas (5), (6), (7), (8), (9) and (10) are decided within minutes.
-The largest FIDO formulas specify M2L formulas of size half a million characters.
-During processing the MONA tool handles formulas with more than 32 free variables corresponding to deterministic automata with alphabets of size 2^{32} .
-The proofs of (8), (9) and (10) required user intervention in terms of explicit orderings of the BDD variables
+The largest Fido formulas specify M2L formulas of size more than $10^5$ characters.
+During processing the Mona tool handles formulas with more than 32 free variables corresponding to deterministic automatas with alphabets of size $2^{32}$ .
+The proofs of (8), (9) and (10) required user intervention in terms of explicit orderings of the BDD variables - merging the variables encoding the traces compared.